top of page

 My work reflects the balance between my rational mind as a former civil engineer and my creative spirit as a potter.
 One path is defined by quiet, structured forms, the other by raw, elemental glazes crafted from plant ashes and locally sourced elements.
-Both share the same intention: to create ceramics that invite slowness, presence, and sustainability.
+Both share the same intention: to create ceramics that invite slowness, presence, and resilience.
 Each piece honors the earth and its cycles, embodying the wabi-sabi philosophy—finding beauty in imperfection and the authenticity of handmade work.

 Subscribe to OOAK Mailing List